 London is attempting to marry its status as one of the world’s financial hubs with an industry that’s poised to almost double in the four years through 2018 to be worth about $3.4 trillion, according to Ernst & Young LLP estimates.
 Even after the city’s former Lord Mayor, Roger Gifford said Islamic finance should be as British as fish and chips, the U.K.’s debt office said in August it doesn’t have any current plans to sell further Sukuk.

-“We’re really looking for corporates to issue sukuk, to create a benchmark,” Farmida Bi, a London-based partner at law firm Norton Rose Fulbright, which advised Goldman Sachs Group Inc. on its debut sukuk sale, said by phone Oct.
-9. The U.K.’s sukuk “was never just about fundraising for the government,” she said.
-“There’s definitely a desire to build the industry beyond the sukuk, to provide a framework.”
+“We’re really looking for corporates to issue Sukuk, to create a benchmark,” Farmida Bi, a London-based partner at law firm Norton Rose Fulbright, which advised Goldman Sachs Group Inc. on its debut Sukuk sale, said by phone on Oct.
+9. The U.K.’s Sukuk “was never just about fundraising for the government,” she said.
+“There’s definitely a desire to build the industry beyond the Sukuk, to provide a framework.”

 A lack of issuance may not hold back the industry.
 The U.K. has six Shariah-compliant lenders, more than any European country, according to London-based Wayne Evans, a senior adviser of international strategy at TheCityUK, an independent company promoting financial services in the U.K.

 The government last year set up an Islamic finance task force to cement London’s position as the leading “Western” center for Islamic finance, and TheCityUK was invited to be one of the practioner representatives, Evans said.

 “Arguably, London already has this status,” Evans said by e-mail on Oct.
 16. Two London-based banks are among “the leading arrangers of global Sukuk, around 25 law firms in the U.K. are supplying services in Islamic finance, and advisory services are provided by the largest four professional services companies,” he said.